AntonFriberg/dagster-project-example/README.md

 was difficult to put the Dagster concepts to use since the projects own examples had widely different structure and was difficult to overview as a beginner.

+The example is based on the official [tutorial].

 # Getting Started

 To run the example simply do